ElectronicsArchiver/noscript/ReadMe.md

 # NoScript [![Badge License]][License]
 *A* ***Security Suite*** *for your* ***Web Browser*** *.*

-Allow active content to run only from sites you trust, and protect yourself against XSS and Clickjacking attacks, "Spectre", "Meltdown" and other JavaScript exploits.
-Fx52?

 ---

  **⸢ [Download] ⸥ ⸢ [FAQ] ⸥ ⸢ [Forum] ⸥**

+---

+## What It Does

+- Allow active content to run only from sites you trust.
+- protect yourself against:
+    - XSS
+    - Clickjacking attacks
+    - `Spectre`
+    - `Meltdown`
+    - Other JavaScript exploits.

 ---